By CHANSE WATSON

-The team of Rich Baldwin and Aaron White walked away with first place in Team Jackleg, finishing in 2:19.69.
+The team of Corey Reed and Tom Thompson walked away with first place in Team Jackleg, finishing in 2:13.46.

-Kids are invited to compete in Hand Mucking and Spike Driving as well and are awarded silver coins, as well as cash prizes.
+At the end of the contest, kids are invited to compete in their own Hand Mucking and Spike Driving events to win silver coins, as well as cash prizes.

-Historically, competitors primarily come from the local mines, but out-of-state competitors from Nevada, Montana, Oregon or Alaska have also been know to attend.
+Historically, competitors primarily come from the local mines, but out-of-state competitors from Nevada, Montana, Oregon or Alaska have also been known to attend.

 The event itself began in 1984 to commemorate the Wallace Centennial and has been consistently supported by the community in its active years.

-The 2018 Coeur d’Alene District Mining Contest top finalists are as follows
+The 2019 Coeur d’Alene District Mining Contest top finalists are as follows.

 All Around Miner: